evodify/allele-specific-expression/README.md

 ### Mask the variant sites in the reference

 Mapping bias is a major problem in this analysis.
-Masking the varian sites helps a lot to reduce the mapping bias.
-I did in in the following way.
+Masking the variant sites helps to reduce the mapping bias.
+Here is one of the ways you can approach this problem.

 #### Create a BED file of regions to mask